Multi-Commodity Multi-Facility Network Design: Valid Inequalities From Arc Sets

 \begin{example} For $\FU$ given in Example~\ref{sec:ex-arc} we list below the lifted cover inequalities of \FU \ that are not $c$--strong inequalities. -1mm

 \end{example}

-Computational results in \cite{BGW:private} suggest that $c$-strong inequalities are quite effective in solving unsplittable multi-commodity network design problems.
+\ignore{ Computational results in \cite{BGW:private} suggest that $c$-strong inequalities are quite effective in solving unsplittable multi-commodity network design problems.
 Computational studies in \cite{AR:arc} and \cite{HKLS:edge-cap} indicate that while the $k$-split $c$-strong and the lifted knapsack cover inequalities provide additional strengthening of the relaxations, the marginal impact on top of the basic $c$-strong inequalities is limited.
+The latter result may be due to the lack of efficient separation procedures for these inequalities. } Computational results suggest that $c$-strong inequalities are quite effective in solving unsplittable multi-commodity network design problems.
+Moreover, while the $k$-split $c$-strong and the lifted knapsack cover inequalities provide additional strengthening of the relaxations, the marginal impact on top of the basic $c$-strong inequalities is limited.
 The latter result may be due to the lack of efficient separation procedures for these inequalities.